1. Frida Shine

 Frida in Paris

 On April 7th, 1984 Frida, Björn and Benny arrived in Paris.
 They appeared on French TV and promoted their solo projects - Frida the musical ABBAcadabra, Björn & Benny the musical Chess.
+Even the ABBAcadabra cast performed two songs from the musical: Fernando and Waterloo in French language versions.

 The United Nations Gala